 4. Relative Strength

-One should select those stocks that are relatively stronger than the sector or the index for swing trading.
+One should select stocks that are relatively stronger than the sector or the index for swing trading.
 This measure helps us identify both the strongest and the weakest securities or any asset classes within the financial market.
 Usually, the stocks which display strong or weak RS over a given period tend to continue going forward.

 5. Volatility